tialaramex/misfortunate/README.md

 `std::str::FromStr` is implemented in BlackHole

+`std::ops::RangeBounds is implemented in Everything, Nothing

 NB Some of the traits may necessarily also be implemented but in a more conventional way for structures they don't list

+## Nightly

+Some traits that would be potentially interesting aren't stable Rust features at time of writing and so I did not write implementations for Misfortunate.
+These include

+* Pattern
+* SlicePattern
+* AsyncIterator
+* Step

 ## Ideas